-My conference schedule kept pace with the changes in the virtualization security ecosystem throughout the year.
+My conference schedule kept pace with the changes in the virtualization security ecosystem through out the year.
 What are those changes?
 This is the end of year review of the virtualization security ecosystem.

 Virtualization Security was one of the BIG Deals at VMworld with several announcements:

-- VMware vShield Edge, App, and End Point
+* VMware vShield Edge, App, and End Point

-- Trend Micro will have the first product making use of vShield End Point
+* Trend Micro will have the first product making use of vShield End Point

-- Cisco Virtual Security Gateway (VSG)
+* Cisco Virtual Security Gateway (VSG)

-- HyTrust and their growing list of technology partners
+* HyTrust and their growing list of technology partners

 But the biggest news is that Virtualization Security is finally on the radar of most if not all C-level as it is now seen as the gate to entering the cloud.
 But before we can solve the cloud security issue we have to solve the virtualization security issues.
 VMware’s announcement has the most impact on the virtualization security ecosystem.
 At once they are competing head-to-head with some vendors while providing a platform to use for other vendors.